 \section{Results and Discussion}

 In this section, we present the transverse momentum ({\ppt}) spectra of $K^+, \Xi^-, \phi$ and $\Lambda$ and the yield ratio, $\mathcal{O}_{K^+-\Xi^{-}-\phi-\Lambda}$ in most central (0-10\%) and peripheral (40-60\%) {\auau} collisions at {\sqrtsNN} = 7.7 - 200 GeV from the AMPT-SM model.
-Additionally, we also study the yield ratio of negative strange hadrons $\frac{N (K^-) N (\bar \Xi^+)}{N (\bar \Lambda) N (\phi) }$ at different centrality classes from AMPT-SM model to see its energy dependence.
-The set of parameters used for this study is discussed in sec.~\ref{sec2}.
+Additionally, we also studied the energy dependence of yield ratio of negative strange hadrons $\frac{N (K^-) N (\bar \Xi^+)}{N (\bar \Lambda) N (\phi) }$ at different centrality classes from AMPT-SM model.
+The set of parameters used for this study is discussed in Sec.~\ref{sec2}.